b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 ![Make Example 2](/assets/img/blog/cool-things/Make2.png)
 *Example 2 - Inventory management*

 [Parsehub](https://www.parsehub.com/){:target="_blank" rel="noopener"} is a free web scraping service.
-I tend to use this as part of an automation cycle to scrape new data from websites to make comparisons to feed into a data dashboard.
+I use this as part of an automation cycle to scrape new data from websites to make comparisons to feed into data dashboards.
 An example might be:

 1. Make uses a webhook to trigger Parsehub
 2. Parsehub scrapes a participant sign-up page